tomcory/privacy-policy-annotator/system-prompts/reviewer_system_prompt.md

    - Ensure that all categories (e.g., "Data Categories," "Processing Purpose") are correctly assigned and that the structure contains the keys "requirement," "value," "generalized_value" and "performed."

 2. **Score Assignment:** After reviewing the annotations, assign a score between 0 and 1 based on the following:
-   - **1:** The annotations are fully accurate, capturing all relevant data references without any over-annotation or omissions.
+   - **1.0:** The annotations are fully accurate, capturing all relevant data references without any over-annotation or omissions.
    - **0.5 to 0.9:** The annotations are mostly correct but contain minor issues, such as missing some data references or slight over-annotation.
    - **Below 0.5:** Significant issues are present, such as missed key data references or major over-annotations.
-   - **0:** The annotations are entirely inaccurate or fail to identify any correct data references.
+   - **0.0:** The annotations are entirely inaccurate or fail to identify any correct data references.
+   - If there ist nothing in the passage to be annotated and this is correctly identified, the score should be 1.0.

-3. **Revised Annotation Object:** Provide a revised version of the annotation object based on your review.
+3. **Revised Annotation Object:** Provide a revised version of the annotations list based on your review.
 If the original annotations are accurate, return them unchanged.
 However, you **must always return** a "revised" object that includes the original annotations, even if no changes are required.
 This field must never be empty.
+Ensure that each object in the annotations list contains the keys "requirement," "value," "generalized_value," and "performed," each with valid values.
+The annotations must only annotate the "passage" text, and not text from the "context" field.
+The context is solely for reference.

 **Guidelines for Review:**